 Feral Chickens

-There is also the possibility that these birds could act as vectors for disease, should the avian flu or other diseases ever reach Bermuda.
+There is also the possibility that these birds could act as hosts and vectors for disease, should the avian flu or other diseases ever reach Bermuda.
 Given that many feral chicken populations occur in parks and nature reserves, it is not at all unlikely that they could contract diseases from migrating birds and spread them to other wild birds.

 Related Links: